Prinoticommmi/simonlucavillani_website/content/authors/admin/_index.md

-By education, I'm just a theoretical physicist :mortar_board:, but my passions and expertises are actually way broader.
+By education, I'm just a theoretical physicist, but my passions and expertises are actually way broader.

-I love studying new topics, specially related to Starting from an immense love for tech and programming :computer: up to developing general analyses to solve business problems :chart_with_upwards_trend:.
+I love studying new topics, specially related to tech, programming languages, mathematical models and finance,

+I've just completed my Ph.D. in theoretical physics and I've decided to "drastically" change my career by entering the world of data analysis and data science.
+I'm looking for a proactive and exciting working environment where to bring my strong problem-solving skills and solve business problems drawing useful insights from data, which is key for a successful business.